ryo0ka/smc/smc-nbt/README.md

 ###How to Start

-In order to launch the NBT functions,<br>
+In order to launch the NBT functions, please follow these steps:

-1. somehow construct the `BasePicklers` trait,
+1. somehow construct the `BasePicklers` trait
-2. pass it to the `NbtEnv` constructor,
+2. pass it to the `NbtEnv` constructor
-3. import everything in the `NbtEnv` instance.
+3. import everything in the `NbtEnv` instance

 	import smc.nbt.NbtEnv
-	import smc.nbt.pickler.BasePicklers
+	import smc.pickler.BasePicklers

 	val base: BasePicklers = ???
 	val e = new NbtEnv(base)